Part II: Kernel Architecture

 When Memory Protection is disabled, all code executes in privileged mode and can access the entire memory map.

 When Memory Protection is enabled, QuantumRT runs the kernel, idle thread, and all interrupt service routines in privileged mode.
-User threads may execute in unprivileged mode, isolating them from kernel memory and preventing direct access to protected peripherals.
-This separation increases system robustness by ensuring that application threads cannot corrupt kernel or other thread contexts.
+User threads may execute in unprivileged mode, isolating them from kernel memory, other thread stacks, and preventing direct access to protected peripherals.
+User threads may also run in privileged mode if required.

 Memory Model